mnot/I-D/h2-cache-digest/draft.md

 --- abstract

-This specification defines a HTTP/2 frame type to allow clients to inform the server of their cache's contents.
+This specification defines a HTTP request header to allow clients to inform the server of their cache's contents.
 Servers can then use this to inform their choices of what to push to clients.